dustinspecker/dustinspecker.com/content/posts/scaling-kubernetes-pods-prometheus-metrics.md

       # in this case we're appending `_per_second` to `container_network_receive_bytes` resulting in `container_network_receive_bytes_per_second`
       "as": "${1}_per_second"
 ```

+I've annotated above to explain what's going on in `rules`.

+Adding the `rules` list will begin populating the custom metrics once the adapter has loaded this configuration file.

 We'll then need to re-create the `prometheus-adapter` pods to take the config changes.
 We can delete these pods, and then Kubernetes
 will re-create them by running: